zenoss/twill/README.txt

-twill is a tool for Web application testing.  twill implements a simple scripting language that can be used interactively or from scripts; this language contains commands for browsing the Web, filling out forms, and asserting various conditions.
+twill is a tool for Web application testing.  twill implements a simple scripting language that can be used interactively or from scripts; this language contains commands for browsing the Web, filling out forms, and asserting various conditions.  twill can explore Web sites both interactively and via a script.

 twill scripts look something like this: